esphome/esphome-docs/components/sensor/ltr_als_ps.rst

 example `Adafruit`_ or `Pimoroni`_.

 Proximity sensors are the same sort of sensors that you find in phones and tablets to disable the screen when you hold the device up to your ear.
 They might be useful for automated turning on or off of displays and control panels.
-Good example is CoreS3 board from M5Stack that has LTR-559ALS sensor integrated just under the screen.
+An example is the CoreS3 board from M5Stack that has an LTR-559ALS sensor integrated just under the screen.

 .. _Adafruit: http://www.adafruit.com/products/5610
 .. _Pimoroni: https://shop.pimoroni.com/products/ltr-559-light-proximity-sensor-breakout